• Skip to primary navigation

 As a main dish

-To make a one-bowl meal added any kind of chicken; sliced chicken breast, or shredded Rotisserie chicken.
+To make a one-bowl meal, add any chicken, sliced chicken breast, or shredded Rotisserie chicken.
 Baked or grilled salmon is also a delicious and healthy option.
 How about grilled or sauteed shrimp?

-If you prefer to have a meatless meal, add a boiled egg or some chickpeas.
-To round out the salad serve it with a slice of garlic bread or flatbread There are so many options!
+If you prefer a meatless meal, add a boiled egg or chickpeas.
+To round out the salad, serve it with a slice of garlic bread or flatbread.
+There are so many options!
 It will be a hit with your family.

 Print